trapclim/EAS1330_lab8/README.md

 This is a readme file that I am editing on my own local account here in the Snee lab!
 Yay!

 Here I am just using github as my text editor, for funsies.
 Woo hoo!

+Something else that I actually want to keep.